Millie-10/Commonwealth-Games-2022/README.md

 ![quality](quality_eg.png)

-Here I inserted a new column and wrote how I wanted the names to appear in the first cell then used Ctrl + E or flash fill to fill down.
+Here I renamed the worksheet then inserted a new column and wrote how I wanted the names to appear in the first cell then used Ctrl + E or flash fill to fill down.

 ## Analysis
  I imported the dataset into Microsoft PowerBi and clicked on transform.
 I removed the extra columns that were created and renamed the column names appropriately.